indygreg/PyOxidizer/tugger/docs/tugger_starlark_type_wix_installer.rst

 ---------------------------------------

 This method will populate the installer configuration with a pre-defined and simple/basic configuration suitable for simple applications.
-The added ``.wxs`` will produce an MSI that materializes files in the ``Program Files`` directory.
+This method effectively derives a ``.wxs`` which will produce an MSI that materializes files in the ``Program Files`` directory.

 Accepted arguments are: